 Audubon Mural Project in Hamilton Heights

-All of the birds being painted have been identified by the Audubon Society as being threatened by climate change.
+All of the birds being painted have been identified by the National Audubon Society as being threatened by climate change.
 So the project is designed not only to help us appreciate the beauty of the birds, but also to make us aware of the challenges that they face.
-Because the artists have license to represent the birds in the ways that they want to, there is tremendous variation in the styles of painting.
+Because the artists have license to represent the birds in the way that they choose, there is tremendous variation in the styles of painting.
 The murals range from lovely panels that fill in a former window to spectacular paintings covering the entire side of a building.
 This is a unique project that is thrilling to see!

-Time: 2 hours
+Time: 2.25 hours

 $36 per ticket